swvanderlaan/GWASToolKit/README.md

 --------------

 #### USAGE
-The only script the user should use is the `gwastoolkit.analyzer.sh` script in conjunction with a configuration file `gwastoolkit.conf`, and depending on the analyses to be run, some text-files.
+The only script the user should use is the `gwastoolkit.analyzer.sh` script in conjunction with a configuration file `gwastoolkit.conf`.

 By typing...